 Honors & Awards:

-Many institutions have recognized Nirmala for her contributions; some of them are listed here: in 2006, the doyen of Carnatic Music Dr. Balamurali Krishna, who supported her work for several years, conferred upon her the title "Naadha Kala Vipanchee".
+Many institutions have recognized Nirmala for her contributions; some of them are listed here: in 2006, the doyen of Carnatic Music Dr. Balamurali Krishna, who supported her work for several years, conferred upon her the title "Naadha Kala Vipanchee."
 She has received several awards from leading organizations - The Music Academy, Narada Gana Sabha, Sri Krishna Gana Sabha, Bangalore Gayana Samaja, Chennai Cultural Trust; Vocational Excellence Award (Rotary Club International), Veena Sudar Oli, Women of Substance Award 2014, Veena Kala Vithakar (Veenalayam Toronto), and a Lifetime Achievement Award (India Association of Minnesota).
-The Delhi Telugu Academy recognized Nirmala as "Prathibha Puraskar".
+The Delhi Telugu Academy recognized Nirmala as "Prathibha Puraskar."
 Nirmala was conferred the "Swararaga Saragyar" Award from his Holiness Shri Andavan Swamy by Shri Panchamukha Anjaneyar Festival, "Asthana Vidwan" by the Hindu Society of Minnesota, and "Gandharva Vidhyadara" Award from Irai Pani Manram Chennai.
 At the famed Cleveland Aradhana USA, Nirmala was awarded the TRS Memorial Award for excellence in teaching.
 She is a recipient of the Kalaimamani Award from the Government of Tamil Nadu, the highest honor in the arts.
 Nirmala has been awarded numerous grants and fellowships by leading American organizations.
 She is the first Indian musician to receive the Bush Fellowship and the McKnight Fellowship.
+Nirmala is the recipient of the 2023 A.P.
+Anderson Award for outstanding artistic contributions to the cultural life and legacy of the State of Minnesota.

 Nirmala has been featured on TV and Radio around the world.
 An A grade artiste of Indian Radio and Television since 1990, she has been seen and heard in several concerts for All India Radio's National Programme of Music, Doordarshan's National Programme of Music, South Zone concerts, and broadcasts for the Chennai, Bombay, Bangalore and New Delhi stations.